US · AI law tracker

 - What is HR 7058?

-- A bill has been introduced in the U.S. House of Representatives to mandate that the Secretary of State conduct assessments of risks posed by foreign adversaries leveraging generative artificial intelligence for malicious activities [1].
-The proposed legislation, assigned to the Committee on Foreign Affairs, outlines a focus on national security implications concerning advanced AI use by hostile foreign entities.
+- A proposed bill [1] seeks to mandate the Secretary of State to conduct assessments of risks posed to the United States by foreign adversaries utilizing generative artificial intelligence for malicious activities.
+This legislative proposal has been referred to the Committee on Foreign Affairs [2].
 Primary source →

 - Why does HR 7058 matter?